Chrysler New Yorker: 1946–1948

 When production resumed after World War II in 1946, the New Yorker became Chrysler's top luxury trim package, while the Imperial Crown offered New Yorker levels of luxury with an extended 145 in wheelbase.
 Unlike most car companies, Chrysler did not make significant changes with each model year from 1946 through 1948.
-Thus, from 1946 through 1948, Chryslers had the same basic appearance, characterized by their die-cast 'harmonica' grille and based on the body introduced with the 1941 models.
+As a result, Chryslers had the same basic appearance during this period, characterized by their die-cast "harmonica" grille and based on the body introduced with the 1941 models.
 1947 saw a minor redesign in tires, trim, and instrument panel, while the first 1948s were just 1947s with no visible changes.
-Postwar Chryslers continued to offer Fluid Drive, with the New Yorker now offering the Presto-Matic four-speed semi-automatic transmission.
+Post-war Chryslers continued to offer Fluid Drive, with the New Yorker now offering the Presto-Matic four-speed semi-automatic transmission.